My Banner

 filming of the Weidmann execution in 1939 (Done secretly from an apartment window) it is impossible to imagine how a professional cinematographer could have been allowed to set up a fixed camera, practically overhanging the zinc tub, in France in 1933...
 This is the kind of thing that could only happen in a colonial setting far away from the eyes of the French government.
 The scene shows an aide leaning into the basket and also the blade in the dropped position.
 In the red circle we can clearly see that the blade is bloody, which is inconsistent with the fact that this scene precedes the first of the "two" executions.
 Immediately following this scene a bucket of water is thrown on the bascule and blade, obviously to wash off the blood of the first victim (before the "first" execution).
 Noteworthy also are the facts that the ropes are not "stored" on the hooks as they would normally be but instead are draped over the back of the bucket and also that there is no shield around the tub (Possibly an arrangement between the photographer and the executioner?).
 Such "sloppiness" is not likely from Deibler's well-trained team of professionals.
 After this, the first condemned man is brought forward and as he is "tilted" on the bascule one of the aides whips open the basket and reveals what we already suspected, the foot of a corpse in the basket (in the red circle).
 This is the final confirmation that we are dealing with a triple, not a double execution.
 Other notable facts are that the condemned men wear no shoes and that the executioner's aides wear loose fitting canvas uniforms similar to what was worn at the Bagne in Guyana.
 My best guess is that the film clip is from 1915 to 1920 and shows a triple execution of "forcats" at the Maison Centrale in Tonkin, Northern province of French Indochina.
 This does not lessen the historical value of the document in my view so I felt I should help set the record straight.
 A copy of the film clip can be downloaded here (WARNING: GRAPHIC CONTENT).

 From around 1900 to 1952 the French used guillotines in Indochina, both to punish common criminals, but also to execute political prisoners, which were causing unrest in the colony.
-There were at least three guillotines used in Indochina, one built in 1930 and used in Saigon until 1960 and two older machines used in Maison Centrale in Hanoi, later known as the "Hanoi Hilton" and "Hoa Lo Prison".
+There were at least three guillotines used in Indochina, one built in 1930 and used in Saigon until 1960 and two machines probably built in 1889 and used in Maison Centrale in Hanoi, later known as the "Hanoi Hilton" and "Hoa Lo Prison".
 The machine on the right has been known for a while.
 It is the one exhibited at Hoa Lo prison museum and probably the machine that is seen in the old film clip discussed above.
 It is in quite good condition although it is improperly assembled: The blade is installed backwards, the C-brace designed to surround the lower part of the posts is mounted at the mid height where the cross-brace should have been and the lateral and rear T-braces have been swapped, leaving both sets crooked.

 This machine does have special retainer plates to hold the buffer springs in place and keep them from buckling.
 This is possibly a local fix to the ever present spring problem as these plates are not used on any other Berger guillotine.
 The machine is definitely a very close relative of the machines used in France, most probably being constructed by the same Paris shop that built the metropolitain machines.